Barton Mills

 Barton Mills is a village and civil parish in the West Suffolk district of Suffolk, England.
 The village is on the south bank of the River Lark.
 According to Eilert Ekwall the meaning of the village name is 'corn farm by the mill'.

+History

 The village was originally called Barton Parva (Little Barton).
 The name changed to Barton Mills in the eighteenth century.

-The Domesday Book of 1086 records the population of the village in 1086 to be 22 households.
+The Domesday Book of 1086 records the village as being in Lackford Hundred with a population of 22 households.